Early records and chronicles (5th-16th century)

 Chronicle of Czechs (Chronica Boemorum/Kronika Čechů; Kosmas, 1119-1125) - Latin (original manuscript), Latin (German commentary), Czech

-Chapter 1 (national mythology, mentions of Slavic spirits and gods (usually under Roman names); example of an oath, example of magic):
+Chapter 1 (mentions of idols, Slavic spirits and gods (usually under Roman names); example of an oath, example of magic):

 1.8 - And when they finished the journey and were nearing the castle, the lady came out to greet them, surrounded by her courtiers; they went into their home holding hands, ate from the gifts of Ceres and Bacchus, and gifted the rest of the night to Venus and Hymenaeus.